Discussion 2: When Reading "The Spiritual Story of Democracy"

 A. As we move away from the images of woman and man as living souls with soulish bodies, working in the illusion of the story, we learn about the structure of our spiritual body as life-giving spirit in the image of Word, working in the reality of agapé light in the story.
 Being able to distinguish these strengthens our house of knowledge, empowering us to verify our perception of things within and outside our circles—to make others more important in ways that are meaningful to them.

 Consider the word ethnos in Greek.
 It means both citizen and nation.
-The spiritual body of Word consists of us individually as names of light and as part of our nations of light, all nations in the world in their spiritual singularity of light.
-Word's national and world singularities are joined in its spiritual political singularity.
-The image of Word thus serves as an individual, political, national and world self-image for each of us in our spiritual body as part of Word's whole spiritual body.
+The spiritual body of Word consists of us as citizen-names of light and nation-names of light, all nations in the world in their spiritual singularity of light.
+Word’s national and world singularities are joined in its spiritual political singularity.
+The image of Word thus serves as an individual, political, national and world self-image for each of us in our spiritual body as part of Word’s whole spiritual body.
 Consider such light in the eyes and mind of your heart, not in any form even remotely resembling the physical body and obviously not its gender.
-Taken from the Spiritual Story of Democracy—
+Taken from The Spiritual Story of Democracy—

 And yet, there is a oneness between the physical and spiritual bodies, which includes their human and spiritual words.
 They are not one in the same, but have an in-each-other oneness, translating and interpreting the contours of the principle throughout the world, the structural drama of our house of knowledge.

-We hear the judgment working in the self-opposition in and between the images of woman and man in our world singularity, but working from the agapé light in Word’s door that is two, the doors of importance, we are not deceived into thinking it is judgment coming from or about us.
-Thus, it keeps us humble, even in the presence of those who hate humility due to their blindness.
+We hear the judgment working in the self-opposition in and between the images of woman and man in our world singularity.
+But when we are conscious of ourselves in the image of Word, rather than judgment, we work from the agapé light in Word’s door that is two, the doors of importance.
+Thus, we are not deceived into thinking there is judgment coming from or about us.
+It keeps us humble, even in the presence of those who hate humility due to their blindness.
 Through these doors, everyone is welcome to enter the democracy of our world suneidesis, but Word only lets those in who want to learn the principle, even though we may not even know we want to when being let in.

 At times under pressure, we all surrender our awareness of Word’s agapé door that is two, at least for a moment, forcing us to resort back to moral standards alone to govern our suneidesis.
 During these moments, we cannot comprehend how Word’s judgment, the reasoning of our suneidesis, can be based on the principle.
 For blindness holds on to its blindness of the past.

-However, through the light of the principle in our awareness, Word overlooks past failures if we practice the principle and, as explained in The Spiritual Drama of Democracy, resolve unresolved stories in our past through the structural drama in our house of knowledge.
-This allows us to develop our moral standard according to the oneness between the singularity and reflective nature of our suneidesis governed by the principle.
+However, through the light of the principle entering our awareness, we see that Word overlooks past failures if we practice the principle.
+As a result, we learn how to resolve our perception of unresolved stories in our past—through the structural drama of our house of knowledge, as explained in The Spiritual Drama of Democracy.
+This allows us to develop our moral standard according to the nature of our spiritual body, without self-opposition.
+It works according to the oneness in the body of Word between its singularity and reflective nature of suneidesis governed by the principle.

 Israel and Palestine’s World Suneidesis

 To maintain this oneness in our suneidesis, we need to make the democracies or struggling democracies in Israel and Palestine’s world suneidesis more important than our own.
-For their seeing and blind areas work through the seeing and blind areas of our spiritual political singularity—in our spiritual and soulish national bodies.
-Like all nations in the fulfillment of times, their political parties in part suffer the self-opposition of living souls, unable to handle different moral standards or interpretations of them—governing their respective national suneideseis (plural).
+For their seeing and blind areas work through the seeing and blind areas of our political singularity—according to our spiritual national body of light in the body of Word and its illusory soulish national body.
+Like all nations in the fulfillment of times, their political parties in part suffer the self-opposition of living souls.
+They are unable to handle different moral standards or interpretations of them governing their respective national suneideseis (plural).

 Out of the clear-glass wombs of Name’s goodness, Israel and Palestine’s nation-names manifest anew and mirror themselves into chrysoprase living faces for each other.
 It renders the effects that involuntary reactions had on their thoughts and joints completely useless.
 Through each other, they see the jasper hues of the Israeli and many Gazan souls—who have risen by the power of Name’s Word in their forgiveness for one another.